TheCSMods/mc-better-stats/README.md

 # before.
 It is used for drawing a red dot in the top right corner of the "Statistics" button.
 # In other words, if the user never saw the screen before, a small red dot will let them know
 # to click on the "Statistics" button.
-# I would like to ask any modpack creators/developers to keep this property at it's default
-# value when featuring this mod, so more people can see the mod.
-But in the end, it is up to you tho.
 SEEN_BSS=false

 # This one is an extra unused feature I decided to include.
 At first I was gonna use it, but